Honey Wheat Bread Machine Recipe To Build Your Confidence

 No, not in this recipe.
 Some call this a “light” whole-wheat loaf since it is not 100% whole wheat.

 If you want bread with 100% whole-wheat flour, you will need more moisture, which makes working with the dough more difficult.
-It is better to look for a good recipe where the amounts have been worked out and tested accordingly.
+It is better to look for a good recipe for 100% whole wheat loaf where the amounts have been worked out and tested accordingly.

 What is the best way to store whole wheat flour?

-I store mine in a plastic bag in our second refrigerator.
+I store mine in a plastic canister in our second refrigerator.
+A freezer would be even better.
 According to OurEverydayLife.com“The best way to slow this process is to keep your whole wheat flour in the freezer.
 It can last for up to six months when frozen in an airtight container and up to four months in an airtight container in the refrigerator.”

 –Brynne Chandler